-Research methods and resources in Earth sciences; state-of-the-art analytical techniques in determining elemental contents and isotopic ratios; data acquisition, evaluation and interpretation; effectively communicating research results.
+State-of-the-art analytical techniques in determining elemental contents and isotopic ratios; data acquisition, evaluation and interpretation; communicating research results.

 Prerequisite(s): Third-year standing in Earth Sciences programs.

 Lectures, seminars, or laboratories three hours a week.
 May also include tours to other research institutes and workshops given by guest instructors.